merrington/mls-chrome/README.md

 # MLS.ca Google Chrome Extension
 Easily keep track of properties you've looked at.
 Properties you have viewed previously will be slightly greyed-out.
-Save properties you are interested in (not fully implemented yet)
+Save properties you are interested in.

 ### More features coming soon!

 ## Todo
-- Implement "remove property" functionality to delete saved property
 - Implement "view saved" functionality
 - Update the icon
 - Make changes to the search page